 An expert in horticulture can help you design a seasonal color program with a variety of different plants that are specific to your region and property.

 Smaller plants like hardy perennials and colorful annuals will liven your landscape and add vivid splashes of color.
 Spring bulbs like tulips and hyacinths are a great way to add a burst of color.
 Summer annuals like petunias or zinnias are brightly colored and vibrant.
 Chrysanthemums are a fall favorite and a great flower for harvest decor.

 It isn’t just the flowers that need designing and tending to, though.
 Seasonal gardens can use different types of mulch, in many colors, rock beds, and even structural elements.
 And it’s important that each of these is properly cared for.
-Soil aeration, mulching touch ups, and ongoing weeding guarantee a a beautiful garden all year long.
+Soil aeration, mulching touch-ups, and ongoing weeding guarantee a beautiful garden all year long.

 Bringing Indoor Living Spaces Outside

 For apartment complexes specifically, many property managers are requesting to bring the indoors outside.
 New construction projects include creating beautiful outdoor spaces that allow residents to spend more time being comfortable and enjoying more of the available outdoor space.